The Top 10 Female Crypto Influencers to Watch in 2022

 @girlgone_crypto (194.8K Followers)

 Content creator Thompson writes, makes videos and works on partnerships on blockchain technology.
 She has gained popularity for her personality-filled posts, including a Bitcoin explainer video directed at JK Rowling that has been viewed more than 500,000 times.
+She’s among the top female crypto influencers on Instagram, with over 31K followers.

 4. Rachel Siegel